 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform your own backups, then get professional support, or use backup plugins.
+If you don’t want to do your own site backups, then consider getting professional WordPress help, or use a WordPress backup plugin.

-- You can learn more about a great WordPress backup plugin that can automate your backup process here: Back Up, Duplicate & Keep Your WP Web Sites Protected With Backup Creator WP Plugin
+- You can read about a WordPress backup plugin that we recommend using to perform complete file and database backups here: Back Up, Duplicate And Protect Your WP Web Sites With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory